lucatume/specify/README.md

 The new menus and command palette options should appear in your Sublime Text installation.

 ## Usage
-The plugin allows writing specs into a spec in a natural language like
+The plugin allows writing specs using natural language like

     given ClassOne $classOne
     given ClassTwo $classtwo